 Once a sign-up is posted, employees who are present (and eligible to sign) will sign in order of patrol seniority, irrespective of rank.
-An employee need not take any slot, but those who sign are each limited to three (3) SLOTS (regardless of the detail duration) per posted detail.
+For the first twenty-four (24) hours following the initial posting any employee desiring to sign must do so in person.
+After the passing of a twenty-four (24) hour period from initial posting an employee may be signed up by a co-employee at their request.
+An employee need not take any slot, but those who sign are each limited to three (3) SLOTS

+(regardless of the detail duration) per posted detail.
 Forty-eight (48) hours after a detail posting, this limitation expires, and employees may take any remaining slots on a first-come, first-served basis.
 Again, if more than one employee is present to sign at that time, patrol seniority applies (rank does not matter).
 Multiple postings of details are treated separately, but each posting must have been preceded by its own NOTICE.